Zaldy-Luvidices/github-users/README.md

-I have used ChatGPT to resolve below problems:
+### I have used ChatGPT to resolve below problems:

 #### Best approach when creating Kotlin models
 - I planned to use getters and setters but I think Kotlin has a proper approach.
 - I used Kotlin's data class since it's clean and immutable.
 It also has auto-generated functions such as copy(), equals(), and toString() by default.

 #### Best way to send an event from fragment to activity
-- My initial idea is to use interface callbacks but I tried to look for cleaner and more modern approach.
+- My initial idea is to use interface callbacks, but I tried to look for cleaner and more modern approach.
 - I used shared view models since it's lifecycle aware, survives configuration changes, and has no tight coupling.

 #### Best approach to load an online image